-If you have been staying in Japan holding a RESIDENCE CARD, you are allowed to stay in Japan and engage in the activity based on the VISA STATUS until the date of expiry stated on your RESIDENCE CARD.
+If you are currently residing in Japan and hold a Residence Card, you are permitted to stay in Japan and engage in the activities allowed under your visa status until the expiry date indicated on your Residence Card.

-If you fail to submit the application before your current visa status has been expired, your visa status will be invalid any more and your status will be considered as “illegally overstaying” in Japan.
+If you fail to submit the application before the expiry date stated on your current Residence Card, your visa status will no longer be valid, and your stay may be considered as illegal.

 fabicon i-socia Advisors